jenniferlhood/pwqmn/ReadMe.txt

 To end the session, type q

 To see what is coming in future versions, see the checklist.
-To make suggestions, report bugs or to otherwise comment on this program, please contact me the address listed on my github profile.
+To make suggestions, report bugs or to otherwise comment on this program, please contact me at the email address listed on my github profile.